xiety/ux/README.md

 ### 40. Do not make tiny elements inside other active elements

 Negative examples:
 - MIUI Contact list.
-Every time you try to change conact info, you accidentally dial to it.
+Every time you try to change contact info, you accidentally dial to it.
 - Google YouTube video list.

 ### 41. Do not force the user to scroll your infinite scroll to top just to change filter settings